arvigeus/AZ-204/Topics/Application Insights.md

 Application Insights, an extension of Azure Monitor, is a comprehensive Application Performance Monitoring (APM) tool.
 It provides unique features that help monitor applications throughout their lifecycle, from development and testing to production.

-Note: Application Insights utomatically captures Session Id, so no need to manually capture it.
+Note: Application Insights automatically captures Session Id, so no need to manually capture it.

 | Feature                            | Description                                                                                                                                                    |
 | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |